Icosapent Ethyl Capsules Prescribing Information

-Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in Patient Information Leaflets.
 Do not use Icosapent Ethyl Capsules for a condition for which it was not prescribed.
-Do not give Icosapent Ethyl Capsules to other people, even if they have the same symptoms that you have.
+Do not give Icosapent Ethyl Capsules to other people, even if they have the same symptoms you have.
 It may harm them.

 You can ask your pharmacist or healthcare provider for information about Icosapent Ethyl Capsules that is written for health professionals.

 What are the ingredients in Icosapent Ethyl Capsules?

 Active ingredient: icosapent ethyl